Technopope/Python-GoogleDrive-VideoStream/README.md

 The default dbmfile is ./gdrive.db and the default port to run on is 9988.
 You can override these by running:

+python default.py <dbmfile> <port>

+To use SSL using a SSL certificate (.pem file) you provide, change the port parameter (if required) and provide a third argument of the .pem file

-python default.py <port> <dbmfile>
+python default.py <dbmfile> <port> <ssl certfile>

+example:

+python default.py ./gdrive.db 443 ./mycert.pem

 You can use the setting.xml from either gdrive or gdrive-testing plugin for KODI.
-You can import this using setup.py
+You can import this using setup.py.
+This is not required as you can setup the instance using the settings pane within the web interface.